-- Requirements reduced by 50 percent after six (6) months of installation - Synthetic filter fabric shall contain ultraviolet ray inhibitors and stabilizer to provide a minimum of six (6) months of expected usable construction life at a temperature range of 0 degrees f to 120° E - b.
-Posts shall be spaced a maximum of ten (10) feet apart at the barrier location or as recommended by the manufacturer and driven securely into the ground (minimum of 16 inches). - c.
+- \ Requirements reduced by 50 percent after six (6) months of installation. - Synthetic filter fabric shall contain ultraviolet ray inhibitors and stabilizer to provide a minimum of six (6) months of expected usable construction life at a temperature range of 0 degrees F to 120° É. - b.
+Posts shall be spaced a maximum of ten (10) feet apart at the barrier location or as recommended by the manufacturer and driven securely into the ground (minimum of 16 inches) - c.
 A trench shall be excavated approximately six (6) inches wide and eight (8) inches deep along the line of posts and upslope from the barrier. - d.
 When standard strength filter fabric is used, a wire mesh support fence shall be fastened securely to the upslope side of the posts using heavy duty wire staples at least one (1) inch long, tie wires or hog rings.
 The wire shall extend no more than 36 inches above the original ground surfaces. - e.
 The "standard strength" filter fabric shall be stapled or wired to the fence, and eight (8) inches of the fabric shall be extended into the trench.
 The fabric shall not extend more than 36 inches above the original ground surface.
 Filter fabric shall not be stapled to existing trees. - f.
 When extra strength filter fabric and closer post spacing are used, the wire mesh support fence may be eliminated.
-In such a case, the filter fabric is stapled or wired directly to the posts with all other provisions of item (g) applying.

-- upslope areas has been permanently stabilized. - 3.
-Sequence of Installation -Sediment barriers shall be installed prior to any soil disturbance of the contributing upslope drainage area

-4. Maintenance -
+In such a case, the filter fabric is stapled or wired directly to the posts with all other provisions of item (g) applying. - g.
+The trench shall be backfilled and the soil compacted over the filter fabric. - h.
+Silt fences shall be removed when they have served their useful purpose but not before the upslope areas has been permanently stabilized.
+3. Sequence of Installation - - Sediment barriers shall be installed prior to any soil disturbance of the contributing upslope drainage area. - 4.
+Maintenance - - a.
+Silt fence barriers shall be inspected immediately after each rainfall and at least daily during prolonged rainfall.
+They shall be repaired if there are any signs of erosion or sedimentation below them.
+Any required repairs shall be made immediately.
+If there are signs of undercutting at the center or the edges, or impounding of large volumes of water, the sediment barriers shall be replaced with a temporary stone check dam.